microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 The first release focuses on the most commonly-used rich activation kinds.
-The AppLifecycle component will provide a converged GetActivatedEventArgs API which will get all args, regardless of activation kind, effectively merging in the functionality of GetCommandLineArgs/GetCommandLineW.
+The AppLifecycle component will provide a converged GetActivatedEventArgs API which will get all args, regardless of activation kind, effectively merging in the functionality of GetCommandLineArgs/GetCommandLineW and the platform GetActivatedEventArgs.
 It will also be decoupled from multi-instancing.

 Of the 44 UWP activation kinds, 4 of the most commonly-used kinds are also supported for Desktop Bridge and Windows
 [reg-free WinRT](https://blogs.windows.com/windowsdeveloper/2019/04/30/enhancing-non-packaged-desktop-apps-using-windows-runtime-components/)
 apps.
 The AppLifecycle implementation is based on this set.
 Some activation kinds require prior registration, others do not.
 The target list for v1 is as